-I specialize in meeting the unique needs of parents in the Uintah Basin by using the latest research and evidence-based techniques to tackle any parenting problem.
+I specialize in meeting the unique needs of children and caregivers in the Uinta Basin by using the latest research and evidence-based techniques to heal childhood trauma through play therapy and support and educate caregivers as they raise their child.
 Most importantly, I make sure that your voice is heard.
-As a parenting coach, I try to include you, your child, and your child’s other caregivers in our education and practice sessions, even if they are not all in the room.
+As a therapist and caregiving coach, I try to include you, your child, and your child’s other caregivers in our education and practice sessions, even if they are not all in the room.

 During my education, I received specialized training in working with parents to help them build the relationships they want with their children and adolescents and see lasting changes in their behavior.
 My practical training involved mentoring adults and children in the Ruth Staples Child Development Laboratory in Lincoln, Nebraska, through demonstrating skills and techniques for encouraging desired behaviors and improving relationships, and coaching student teachers as they practiced these skills.wide variety of presenting concerns.
 Since completing my training, I have worked as a parenting coach and educator at Higgins Family Center, youth coordinator through USU Extension, and early childhood educator at Utah Family Partnership Network.